EigenOz/eigenoz.github.io/_posts/2025-15-07-Intergrating_tensorflow_to_EmboxRTOS.md

    - `flatbuffers`

 2. **Build Like a Boss:**
-   - Bundle these dependencies straight into the Makefile (yes, old school!)
+   - Bundle these dependencies straight into the Makefile
    - Wire everything up within Mybuild so all source files and executables go into a temporary build folder.

 3. **Create the Static Library:**